What is the Protege Internship Program?

 We are specifically designing our internships around the passions and gifts of the people who are applying to the program.
 Discovering what your passions and gifts are will be part of the experience and generally, each intern will be assigned to one area based on their passion and gifts.
 The possible ministry teams that an intern may serve on at Vintage Faith Church include:

 What will a week look like in the Protege program?

 Each intern will have a varying schedule, depending on their role in the church.
 But basically you would serve 6 to 8 hours every Sunday in whatever area of ministry you are placed in.
-You will have weekly meetings with all the Protege interns and Ariana Rice, the Vintage Faith Church staff person who will be overseeing the Protege interns house.
-You will have leadership training meetings with Dan Kimball and other Vintage Faith pastoral staff and leadership throughout the year.
-You will be serving on a specific ministry team (youth, college, music, etc), so there will be meetings with a staff team leader as well as within the actual ministry on which you serve.
-There will also be various all-staff and leadership meetings to attend.
+You will have weekly Bible Study meetings with all the Protege interns and Ariana Rice, the Vintage Faith Church staff person who will be shepherding the Protege interns.
+You will be a part of all staff meetings as Protege are an integral part of the Vintage Faith Staff.
+You will be serving on a specific ministry team (youth, college, music, etc), so there will be meetings with a staff team leader within the actual ministry on which you serve.

-Depending on the individual intern's situation, you will be allowing time in your schedule to focus on taking classes in your specific seminary.
+Depending on the individual intern's situation, you will be allowing time in your schedule to focus on taking classes at your seminary.
 Or you may be working another job to gain income for food, gas and other non-housing expenses.
 We will work with you to create a weekly schedule that is sane, as well as one that includes a Sabbath day of rest.

 Can you raise funds for this internship?